developer-zebra/developer-zebra-site/src/oemconfig/1-0/mc/index.md

       url: /oemconfig/1-0/search
 ---

-## Transaction Steps Level
+## Transaction Creation Overview

-This section describes Managed Configurations that can be used to define an ordered list of Steps, where each Step defines one or more Actions or configurations to be performed on a devices as part of an overall *Transaction*.
+This section describes all supported Managed Configurations (MCs), which can be used to define an ordered list of Steps for defining one or more Actions to be performed or settings to be configured on a Zebra device as part of an overall *Transaction*.

 ### Transaction Steps

-Use this Array to define a sequence of *Transaction Steps*, where each *Transaction Step* will perform one or more Actions and/or configure one or more aspects of a device.
+A *Transaction* is a sequence of one or more *Transaction Steps* in which each *Transaction Step* performs one or more Actions or configuration settings on a device.
+Any number of MCs can be included in a single step, but any given MC may be used exactly once in any individual Step.
+If an individual MC is required more than once in a *Transaction*, it must be added a separate Step each time it is required.

 Any number of *Transaction Steps* can be included within a single *Transaction* and the individual *Transactions Steps* within a *Transaction* will be executed in the order they are specified.